Eigenvalue degeneracy in sparse random matrices: Introduction

 In \S 4, employing the results of \S 2 and \S 3 together, we study the eigenvalue degeneracy probability for $N \times N$ sparse random matrices.
+Let us suppose that random variables $Y_{j \ell}$ ($j,\ell=1,2,\cdots,N)$ independently obey Bernoulli distribution with a parameter $p$.
+That is, $Y_{j \ell}$ takes value $1$ with probability $p$ and $0$ with probability $1 - p$.
+Here $p$ depends on $N$ as

-The matrix entries are supposed to be continuously distributed expect at the origin.
-In order to evaluate the degeneracy probability, we refer to a theory by Erd\"os and R\'enyi concerning the perfect matching probability of random bipartite graphs.
-As a result, the degeneracy probability is asymptotically evaluated in the limit $N \rightarrow \infty$, and a positive degeneracy probability is worked out.
+with a real $c$ fixed.
+Moreover we assume that continuous random variables $Z_{j \ell}$ ($j,\ell = 1,2,\cdots,N$) are independently distributed and consider the eigenvalue degeneracy probability of an $N \times N$ sparse random matrix $(Y_{j \ell} Z_{j \ell} )_{j,\ell=1,2,\cdots,N}$.
+The random matrix entries are continuously distributed except at the origin.
+In order to asymptotically evaluate the degeneracy probability in the limit $N \rightarrow \infty$, we refer to a theory by Erd\"os and R\'enyi concerning the perfect matching probability of random bipartite graphs.
+As a result, a positive asymptotic limit

+is worked out ($\lambda = 2 e^{-c}$) for the degeneracy probability.
 Accumulation of the eigenvalues to the origin, due to the discontinuity of the matrix entry distribution, causes the degeneracy.
 In \S 5, we consider the degeneracy probability for symmetric sparse random matrices, and again find a positive asymptotic limit.